TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 ## Project20 - A Card Animation that you commonly see in shopping websites ....the card content gets loaded after 2 seconds and in that time ...all the text/image areas run a cool animation to produce a loading like effect

 ### Project21 - A landing page with stick navbar

+### Project22 - A landing page with verticle slider effect